Bothwell, Dorr Hodgson

 Make a RequestReading Room Reproduction

 - Dorr Bothwell papers, 1900-2006

-- Image Gallery items from other collections related to Bothwell, Dorr Hodgson
+- Image and Media Gallery items from other collections related to Bothwell, Dorr Hodgson

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Dorr Bothwell, 1965 February 27, Archives of American Art, Smithsonian Institution.